mattrips/scratchPad/Protocol Conformance.md

 ## Protocol Conformance

 A type may be declared to conform to a protocol.
 For the declaration to be valid, the type must satisfy each of the protocol requirements of the protocol by having available at least one implementation for each protocol requirement.
-There may be many ways in which a type satisfies the protocol requirements of a protocol.
-Of those many ways, one specific way is determined and used.
+There may be many ways in which a type satisfies the protocol requirements of a protocol, but only one of those specific ways may be used.
 That one specific way is referred to as a protocol conformance.

-  Swift determines the protocol conformance for the pairing of a type with a protocol pairing:  how the type satisfies the protocol requirements of the protocol.
+  Swift determines the protocol conformance for the pairing of a type with a protocol pairing.
 A protocol conformance specifies for each protocol requirement of a protocol which property, method, initializer, subscript or typealias will be used if the protocol requirement is invoked.

 A  protocol conformance is not expressly declared.